sozu-proxy/sozu/doc/lifetime_of_a_session.md

 Whenever a client connects to a frontend:
 1. it reaches a listener
-2. Sozu is notified by mio that a `readable` event was received on a specific Token
+2. Sōzu is notified by mio that a `readable` event was received on a specific Token
-3. using the SessionManager, Sozu gets the corresponding `ListenSession`
+3. using the SessionManager, Sōzu gets the corresponding `ListenSession`
-4. Sozu determines the protocol that was used
+4. Sōzu determines the protocol that was used
 5. the Token is passed down to the appropriate proxy (TCP/HTTP/HTTPS)
 6. using the Token, the proxy determines which `TcpListener` triggered the event
 7. the proxy starts accepting new connections from it in a loop (as their might be more than one)